Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

 - All five module files and the **__ init __.py** file must be placed in the same folder (working directory)
 - Edit the 'inat_creds.py'and 'inat_search_params.py' files appropriately
 - Ensure that the 'current_oldest_date.txt' file is **deleted** if present, **unless** the search is being restarted part way through after unexpected termination
-- To run the scraper, execute the main script (from within VSCode or other code editor, or from Command Prompt, Python Command Prompt, Anaconda Prompt etc.)
+- To run the scraper, execute the main script 'inaturalist_scraper.py' (from within VSCode or other code editor, or from Command Prompt, Python Command Prompt, Anaconda Prompt etc.)

 ### Outputs
 - Folder called 'iNaturalist_data' created in the working directory
 - Sqlite3 database (user-specified name) created in this folder
 - Scraped data inserted into the destination table (user-specified name) of the database (explore database with DB Browser for SQLite (DB4S) or other appropriate application)
 - Comprehensive log file generated (iNat_scraper.log).
 Logging info for subsequent scrape jobs is appended to this file
 - A 'current_oldest_date.txt' file is generated to track progress of the scrape job through records ordered in ascending order by observation date.
-This file is automatically deleted upon normal termination of the scrape job.
+This file is automatically deleted upon normal termination of a scrape job.

 ## Dependencies
 Python 3.8<br/>